Reebok Pheehan Run 4.0 Reviewed & Compared Review Facts

-The Pheehan Run 4’s thick rubber outsole features a deep and wide cut from midfoot to forefoot, providing a good amount of flexibility.
+The Reebok Pheehan’s thick rubber outsole features a deep and wide cut from midfoot to the forefoot, providing a good amount of flexibility.
 The rectangular pods placed across the midfoot to forefoot aid in traction while the outsole is covered in two slightly different types of rubber to aid in traction: the heel is comprised of abrasion-resistant rubber while a softer blown rubber is used in the forefoot.

-By looking at the Pheehan Run 4, one would think this is a relatively heavy shoe, especially given the amount of cushioning and support included in its construction.
+By looking at the Reebok Pheehan, one would think this is a relatively heavy shoe, especially given the amount of cushioning and support included in its construction.
 However, the Run 4 is only 8.8 oz/249 grams, making it a comparatively lightweight trainer

 At first glance, the Pheehan Run 4 looks almost too plush to allow for adequate ventilation, especially when one reads its specs and sees its sandwich mesh with an inserted screen on its upper.
 But the Run 4 provides great ventilation for the runner; its layered construction is meant to keep debris out of the shoe, not to suffocate the foot inside.
 Said simply, runners will find their feet cool and dry thanks to the sandwich mesh upper.